Patrick-Batenburg/java-cli-smtp-state-machine/README.md

 # Connecting to the server
 1. Run the server and let it listen on the port it is assigned (default 25).
-2. Open a command prompt and type _telnet host port_ (telnet 127.0.0.1 25)
+2. Open a terminal and type _telnet host port_ (telnet 127.0.0.1 25)